-Australia Awards are offered in specialised fields such as science and engineering.
+Australia Awards are offered in specialised fields such as science, health, education and engineering.
 Graduates are in high demand when they return home.

 A study conducted by the Lowy Institute in November 2011 found that 25 per cent of Samoa’s leaders had received a tertiary scholarship funded by Australia.
 This demonstrates the major contribution that Australian scholarships have made in supporting the learning opportunities and outcomes of Samoans.

 The Australian Volunteers for International Development (AVID) program promotes economic growth and poverty reduction in the Indo-Pacific region by assisting host organisations to deliver effective and sustainable development outcomes.
-In 2015–16, there are 21 assignments under the AVID program to Samoa.
+There are currently around 20 Australian Government-funded volunteers in Samoa working in a range of areas, such as law and justice, health and emergency management response.